nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 transmit, but it has to wait for another slotTime of idle medium before transmission can start.

+When the Channel Access Manager determines that channel access can be granted, it determines the largest primary channel that is considered idle based on the CCA-BUSY indication provided by the PHY.
+Such an information is passed to the Frame Exchange Manager, which in turn informs the Multi-User Scheduler (if any) and the Wifi Remote Station Manager.
+As a result, PPDUs are transmitted on the largest idle primary channel.
+For example, if a STA is operating on a 40 MHz channel and the secondary20 channel is indicated to be busy, transmissions will occur on the primary20 channel.

 The higher-level MAC functions are implemented in a set of other C++ classes and deal with: